 Participants talk about the things that they thought were helpful during the programme.
 They have the opportunity to listen to what other participants thought was helpful, too.
 Some questions that might get the discussion going:

-- What were your goals at the beginning of the PLH FLOURISH programme? - What have you achieved during the programme? - What was the most important thing that you learned? - How have you changed?
-How has your relationship with your caregiver/teen changed? - Has safety changed inside your house and/or outside your house?
+- What have you achieved during the programme? - What was the most important thing that you learned? - How have you changed?
+How has your relationship with your caregiver/teen changed?